 3. BOSCH SS5-15PL

-As always, our team follows the priciest option with one in a more affordable price range.
+As always, I follow the priciest option with one in a more affordable price range.
 The BOSCH SS5-15PL scroll saw blades come in a pack of 4, and measure at 5 inches each.
-They are plain end blades for scroll saws and are highly recommended by our experts for plastic.
+They are plain end blades for scroll saws and are highly recommended for plastic.

 Of course, to enhance precision, these blades have been sharpened to make the most detailed cuts.
 There is a variety of TPIs, but these ones come with 15, which can handle most standard jobs on wood, plastic, and some metals.